Analytic approach to boundary integrability with application to mixed-flux $AdS_3 \times S^3$: Mixed-flux

 While this reduces the unfixed functions to $u_1$ and $u_4$ only, we remarkably find that the resulting six PDEs can still be solved consistently.
 We simply obtain

 with the rational function $z(\x)$ defined as

-When the denominator of $z(\x)$ vanishes, all $u_k=0$ and $K_{\sigma_\star}=w_{\tts o}$.
-This occurs at $\x=\x_0$ and at the WZW point.
-Moreover also on the loci \eqref{eq:loci} we get $K_{\sigma_\star}=w_{\tts o}$.
-This is thus entirely consistent with the previous subsection.
-Away from these special points, we thus find that the brane embedding can remain that of a twisted conjugacy class as in boundary WZW models, while $K_{\sigma_\star}(\x)$ becomes nontrivial showing that the mixed-flux deformation is encoded entirely in the reflection data.
+We obtain $u_k=0$ and hence $K_{\sigma_\star}=w_{\tts o}$ on the loci \eqref{eq:loci} and whenever the denominator of $z(\x)$ vanishes, which occurs at $\x=\x_0$ and at $\rrf=0$ (the WZW point).
+This is therefore fully consistent with the previous subsection.
+Away from these special points, we find that branes wrapping twisted conjugacy classes, as in boundary WZW models, remain compatible with integrability, with the mixed-flux deformation carried entirely by the nontrivial reflection data $K_{\sigma_\star}(\x)$ rather than the brane geometry.

 We will report on the extension to the fermionic sector, including the analysis of residual symmetries from $T_{\tts b}(\x)$ and the open-string spectrum, elsewhere.